VantesV/Flows/README.md

 shortestPathBetween(v1, v2)
 ```
 Returns the shortest path between vertex v1 and v2 if it exists.
 If no path exists between
 v1 and v2, an empty array is returned.
+Note that the current version only supports positive
+edge weighted graphs.
 _Parameters_: Vertex v1, Vertex v2
 _Return_: Array of Vertex objects